 Where you might run into an issue is with coverage.
 Within the port cities themselves, you should be fine on coverage, even getting high-speed data in many areas.
 Traveling outside of the ports will likely cause you to drop signal quickly, especially if taking an excursion to the wilderness.

 In addition, your coverage is going to depend on your cell service provider.
-According to their coverage maps, each company offers service in the Alaskan ports.
+According to their coverage maps, each major company offers service in the Alaskan ports.
 You can see, however, that coverage definitely varies, with AT&T seeming to offer the widest service.

 Service in Canada